CBHS Health logo

 The cancer screenings available to you right now

 While we’re passionate advocates for helping you live a cancer-smart lifestyle, unfortunately, sometimes despite all the best prevention, cancer may still strike.
-However, your chances of survival and effective treatment are much, much higher if your cancer is detected early.
-It’s particularly important to be screened for cancers where you meet the risk factors e.g. family history.
+However, your chances of survival and effective treatment are much higher if your cancer is detected early.
+It’s particularly important to be screened for cancers where you meet the risk factors, e.g. family history.

 Bowel cancer